Egyptian Archaeology

 P.A.
 Piccione: Theban Tombs Publication Project __ Theban Tombs Publication Project documents the history, architecture, decorations, and the contents of two rock-cut noblemen's tombs located at the top of the hill of Sheikh abd el-Gurna in Western Thebes - photos - From the University of Charleston S.C. - http://www.cofc.edu/~piccione/t2p2/index.html

-Treasures of the Sunken City __ Explore one of the largest underwater archaeological sites in the Mediterranean, the sunken sections of the ancient city of Alexandria, Egypt.
+Treasures of the Sunken City __ Explore one of the largest underwater archaeology sites in the Mediterranean, the sunken sections of the ancient city of Alexandria, Egypt.
 Articles, games and clips - illustrated - From PBS - http://www.pbs.org/wgbh/nova/sunken/

 UCLA Egyptology Website __ This is a good all purpose website about Egyptology and is a good starting point for any research projects you may have in mind.
 You will find an assortment of reports and articles along with what promises to be some great future additions.
 You may want to keep checking back. - From UCLA - http://www.egyptology.ucla.edu/